Pre-Disaster Mitigation (97.047)

 Not applicable.

-Grantees are required to submit quarterly financial and performance reports.
-The grantee will also report the progress of each sub-grant award in their quarterly reports, per 44 CFR Part 13.40 and 41.
-Reports are due 30 days after the end of each quarter.
-Report dates are January 30, April 30, July 31, and October 30.
-Final financial and performance reports are due 90 days after the expiration or termination of grant support, per 44 CFR Part 13.50.
-Reports are to be submitted to the FEMA Regional Director.
+Performance Reports: Recipients are required to submit quarterly performance reports.
+Quarterly Performance Reports must include the progress of each subaward.
+Reports are due 30 days after the end of each quarter: January 30, April 30, July 30, and October 30.
+Final performance reports are due 90 days after the expiration or termination of grant award.
+Please refer to HMA program guidance for more information.

 Records

-Grant records include financial and programmatic records, supporting documents, statistical records, and other records of recipient or sub-recipient which are required to be maintained by 44 CFR Part 13.42, program regulations or the grant agreement.
-Grant records shall be retained for a period of 3 years from the day the recipient submits its final expenditure report.
+Grant records shall be retained for a period of 3 years from the date the applicant's project application is closed.
 If any litigation, claim, negotiation, audit, or other action involving the records has been started before the expiration of the 3-year period, the records must be retained until completion of the action and resolution of all issues which arise from it, or until the end of the regular 3-year period, whichever is later.
+Grant records include financial and program/progress reports, support documents, statistical records, and other documents that support the activity and/or expenditure of the recipient or sub-recipient under the award.

 Regional or Local Office